Skip to content

 You need to have detailed discussions around your project scope and expectations.
 This will enable the selected engineering consultant to develop the most accurate professional services budget.
 From here, you can compare the consultant’s proposed budget to budgets from successful past projects to ensure you’re getting the fairest price.
 Once trust is established with your consultant, or the well of consultants you rely on, cost remains a priority but never at the expense of quality.

 This and more can be found in our latest eBook, How Much Should You Pay for Engineering Services?
 In this eBook, I and others with consultant and client experience share tips to help you answer this ever-pressing question.
-We also share cost proposal warning signs, how to ensure promises of value-added services are delivered, and the key factor in cost increases and uncertainties.
+We also share cost proposal warning signs, how to ensure promises of value-added services are delivered, and the key factors in cost increases and uncertainties.

-About the Expert
+About the Experts

-*Registered Professional Engineer in AR, MN, NC, SD, WI
+*Registered Professional Engineer in MN